 WebSight Design is proud to announce our new client, Fort Ticonderoga.
-Along with now providing them with hosting services, we completely redid the site with a new design, an easy to navigate site structure, and a back-end with a Content Management System.
+Along with now providing them with hosting services, we completely redid the site with a new design, an easy-to-navigate site structure, and a back-end with a Content Management System.
 With the robust CMS, the client can log in and make updates to nearly every page, add additional pages when needed, manage the photos on the home page, and post upcoming events to their event calendar for prospective visitors to the Fort.
 It saves a considerable amount of time and gives them strong autonomy.
 The site also presents several interesting e-commerce features, such as making a tax-deductible donation to keep Ticonderoga's doors open.
 You can also join the Friends of Fort Ticonderoga and enjoy several benefits.
-Finally, you will discover the Fort Ticonderoga Museum store that offers a wide variety of specialty products for children, youths and adults.
+Finally, you will discover the Fort Ticonderoga Museum store that offers a wide variety of specialty products for children, youths, and adults.
 It is considered the best history bookstore in the region!
-We have worked hand in hand with all of the Fort Ticonderoga staff, particularly with Beth Hill, the executive director, to create a site that inspires American history and shows the magic of this place of interest.
+We worked closely with all of the Fort Ticonderoga staff, particularly with Beth Hill, the executive director, to create a site that inspires American history and shows the magic of this place of interest.